sparky2708/katacoda-scenarios/nltk/language_ident.md

 `stopwords.words('english')[0:10]`{{execute}}

-Using the stopwords let's build a simple language identifier that will count how many words in our sentence are found in each of the stop word lists. i.e. let's examine each word in our sentence to see how many stop words it contains:
+Using the stopwords let's build a simple language identifier that will count how many words in our sentence appear in a particular language's stop word list as stop words are very common generally:

 `from nltk import wordpunct_tokenize from nltk.corpus import stopwords